 And therein lies part of the wonder of living on Virginia’s Eastern Shore, the ability, in a 15 minute time span, to move virtually effortlessly between two very different worlds.
 I’ve had a major operation at that world-class Norfolk hospital, we’ve enjoyed many performances at Harrison Opera House, the Wells Theatre’s annual production of “A Christmas Carol” is great, my grandkids loved “The Lion King”

 production at Chrysler Hall.
 Every year my eldest grandson waits in great anticipation for the Norfolk Tides baseball season to start at Harbor Park and the battleship USS Wisconsin moored alongside the Nauticus waterfront museum awaits the fulfillment of my promise to the grandkids to take them all for a deck tour this summer… and the beat goes on and on and on.
-BUT… after the fun, after the chicken tikka marsala with garlic naan at Saffron Indian Bistro, after a Macy sale at MacArthur Center Mall, after the “Jersey Boys” musical at Chrysler Hall, after the Cherry Blossom Festival at Redwing Park, etc., etc., etc., it’s always so great get back home to our serene, relaxed feel, our slower pace, to the Eastern Shore’s pristine, natural beauty, its friendly atmosphere, the peace and quiet.
+BUT… after the fun, after the chicken tikka marsala with garlic naan at Saffron Indian Bistro, after a Macy sale at MacArthur Center Mall, after the “Jersey Boys” musical at Chrysler Hall, after the Cherry Blossom Festival at Redwing Park, etc., etc., etc., it’s always so great get back on The Bridge, to return home to our serene, relaxed feel, our slower pace, to the Eastern Shore’s pristine, natural beauty, its friendly atmosphere, the peace and quiet.
 And that is the magic of “ The Bridge ” – making possible the amazing “have your cake and eat it too” eclectic lifestyle that those of us living on the Eastern Shore are so lucky to have.
 So, thanks Chesapeake Bay Bridge Tunnel– and Happy 50th Anniversary !